Long, Long Time (The Last of Us): Critical response

 The performances of Murray Bartlett (left) and Nick Offerman (right) were widely praised by critics; both were nominated for Outstanding Guest Actor at the 75th Primetime Creative Arts Emmy Awards, with Offerman winning.

-On review aggregator Rotten Tomatoes, "Long, Long Time" has an approval rating of 98% based on 50 reviews, with an average rating of 9.9/10.
+"Long, Long Time" has a Rotten Tomatoes approval rating of 98% based on 50 reviews, with an average rating of 9.9/10.
 The website's critical consensus said the episode "richly deepens" the show's story, "beautifully played" by Offerman and Bartlett.
-Critics overwhelmingly considered the episode the season's best, and some named it among the greatest television episodes in recent years; Rolling Stone ranked it the 50th best television episode in September 2024, with Chris Cruz calling it "a rare glimpse of an apocalypse that's more than just misery porn".
+Critics overwhelmingly considered the episode the season's best, and some named it among the greatest television episodes in recent years and of all time; Rolling Stones Chris Cruz calling it "a rare glimpse of an apocalypse that's more than just misery porn".
 The Hollywood Reporters Daniel Fienberg felt it elevated the series to a new level.
 Empires John Nugent named it "one of the finest hours of television in recent memory", and The Guardians Andy Welch called it "absolutely magical television".
 CNN's Brian Lowry wrote the final shot "represented the perfect close to an almost-perfect hour of television".
-Some critics compared Bill and Frank's story to the opening sequence of Up (2009) for its ability to tell a heartwarming and heartbreaking story in a limited time.
+Some critics compared Bill and Frank's story to Ups (2009) opening sequence for its ability to tell a heartwarming and heartbreaking story in a limited time.

 Offerman and Bartlett's performances were highly praised; Complexs William Goodman described them as a "career-best" and TV Guides Kat Moon considered them deserving of Emmy nominations but felt Offerman's performance "demands special attention".
 Regarding the recasting of Bill, The Guardians Welch wrote "it's now hard to imagine anyone other than Offerman in that role".
 Reviewers lauded Offerman's ability to portray Bill's gentler side, and Bartlett's eager and charismatic attitude as Frank; TVLine named them the Performers of the Week.
 Den of Geeks Bernard Boo wrote their "performance as a pair is pitch-perfect", and Vultures Keith Phipps praised their ability to convey emotions without dialogue.
 Conversely, Vultures Jackson McHenry found Offerman and Bartlett were "stuck in wooden roles acting out maudlin dynamics".
 Pedro Pascal and Bella Ramsey's performances as Joel and Ellie were well received.